 The Rollover Funding Hub

-Your dashboard includes a dedicated Rollover Funding Hub that guides you through four sequential phases.
-Each phase has its own focused page, and later phases are unlocked automatically as earlier ones are completed.Phase 1 - C-Corp Bank Account
+Your dashboard includes a dedicated Rollover Funding Hub that guides you through the required steps, from account setup through capitalization.Phase 1 - C-Corp Bank Account

 Open a business bank account for your C-Corporation before funds arrive.
-Any business bank works; your dashboard will surface recommended providers with partner links.
-Once your account is open, you enter your routing and account numbers in the dashboard, where they’re encrypted and stored securely.Phase 2 - Custodian Account (Fidelity)
+Any business bank works.
+Once your account is open, provide the required banking details securely in your dashboard so capitalization can be completed.Phase 2 - Custodian Account

 Initiate direct rollovers from your existing retirement custodians into the new 401(k) plan.
 If you’re consolidating multiple accounts, each transfer is tracked individually (source custodian, amount, status) and can be staggered as custodians process.
-The dashboard shows which transfers are pending, in transit, or received.
-Phase 4 is unlocked once all rollover transfers are confirmed as received.Phase 4 - Capitalize
+The dashboard shows which transfers are pending, in transit, or received.Phase 4 - Capitalize

-Once all rollover funds have arrived in the plan trust, the 401(k) trust purchases shares in your C-Corporation.
-The proceeds transfer to your corporate bank account - this is your working capital.
+Once all rollover funds have arrived in the plan trust, the 401(k) plan trust purchases shares in the C-Corporation.
+The proceeds transfer to the C-Corp bank account as working capital.
 After capitalization is complete, compliance monitoring begins automatically.The Mechanics

 New 401(k) Plan Established